jerryzhao173985/docker-ubuntu-arm64-vnc-rdp/README.md

-# lpzrobots Development Environment with VNC, RDP, and SSH
+# Docker Development Environment with VNC, RDP, and SSH

-This repository provides a Docker-based development environment for [lpzrobots](https://github.com/georgmartius/lpzrobots) that is optimized for ARM64 (e.g. Mac M1).
+This repository provides a Docker-based development environment that is optimized for ARM64 (e.g. Mac M1).
 The container installs all required packages to build lpzrobots, creates a non-root user with VNC and RDP desktop access, and exposes SSH for terminal access.

 > **Note:** This setup is intended for development use with tools such as VS Code, where you can mount your code via bind mounts and benefit from a consistent build environment.